0xebfehat/ShadowPadAnalysisTools/general/README.md

 The x64 sample injects the code into svchost.exe
 <img src="./resources/1.png" raw=true width=500>

-4. Search config moduel by byte pattern defined in shadowpad-config-module.yara (chunk1 or chunk2 for target CPU architecture)
+4. Search config module by byte pattern defined in shadowpad-config-module.yara (chunk1 or chunk2 for target CPU architecture)
 In this case, config module is allocated in debug016 memroy segemnt starting from 0x220000 and moduel code starts from 0x221000.
 <img src="./resources/2.png" raw=true width=500>
 Makes codes from 0x221000 in the memory segement.